apollographql/apollo-ios/docs/source/swift-scripting.md

 This document guides you through setting up a Swift Package Manager executable project using our template, and then using that project to:

 - Download a schema
-- Generate Swift code for your model object based on your schema and operations
+- Generate Swift code for your model objects based on your schema and operations

 ## Conceptual background